patrickbucher/read-think-write/content/dijkstra-counterpoint.md

 > There are very different programming styles.
 I tend to see them as Mozart
 > versus Beethoven.
 When Mozart started to write, the composition was finished.
-> He wrote the maniscript in one go.
+> He wrote the manuscript in one go.
 In beautiful handwriting, too.
 Beethoven
 > was a doubter and a struggler, who started writing before he finished the
 > composition and then glued corrections onto the page.
 In one place he did this
 > nine times.
 When they peeled them, the last version proved identical to the